BoolClub/ProjectCrusade/README.md

 This creates two files: one for walls, and one for floors.

-##Tutorials
+#Tutorials

+##Room design
-Several of these tutorials assume you have a room's .TMX file opened in the Tiled map editor.
+Several of these tutorials assume you have a room's .TMX file opened in the Tiled map editor. **When designing a room to be randomly placed in a level, please note that the dimensions must be odd.**
 ###Adding lights to rooms
 Assuming you have a room .TMX file open in Tiled, create a new object layer titled `Lights` (case sensitive).
 Then, draw a rectangle at the desired location.
 The upper-left-hand corner of this rectangle becomes the location of the point light.
 To change the properties of the light, add the following properties using the plus button in the properties panel: